MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 2. Close **Microsoft Edge**.

->**Results**: After completing this exercise, alongside testing, you have developed a functional MVC Application.
+>**Results**: After completing this exercise, you have developed a repository to have functional MVC Application.

 ### Exercise 4: Adding Exception Handling